Empty classroom

 At Montclair State University, instructors determine their attendance policies.
 Each instructor should assess what works best for their course’s learning objectives and clearly state these policies in the syllabus.

 Instructors can help minimize student absences through careful course design, adherence to their policies, and communication.
-As the University attendance policy notes, “[s]tudents are expected to fulfill all course requirements, and although attendance is not always mandatory, it is desirable.”
+The University attendance policy stresses the importance of attendance to student success:

 The approach to student absences may vary between courses, depending on discipline, instructor pedagogy, and course design.
 Instructors have a great deal of autonomy in deciding how best to support student success and academic continuity.